HLRichardson-Git/Gestalt/CONTRIBUTING.md

 Unsure where to begin contributing to Gestalt?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues](https://github.com/HLRichardson-Git/Gestalt/labels/beginner) - issues which should only require a few lines of code, and a test or two.
+* [Beginner issues](https://github.com/HLRichardson-Git/Gestalt/labels/beginner) - issues that should only require a few lines of code, and a test or two.
 * [Help wanted issues](https://github.com/HLRichardson-Git/Gestalt/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

 Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.
+While not perfect, a number of comments is a reasonable proxy for the impact a given change will have.

 ### Pull Requests